DavidLucha/StimControl/README.md

 ## Adding New Hardware
 New hardware components should implement the HardwareComponent abstract class (which outlines required functions and properties), and have their defaults written in a struct of named Component Properties.
+To fully integrate a new HardwareComponent into StimControl, you will need to implement the following functionality:
+- in StimControl.m under 'findAvailableHardware', find all hardware of the component type and add it to obj.h.Available as a struct compatible with the 'Struct' argument of the HardwareComponent class
+- in callbackEditComponentConfig, under 'extract component', extract the component from the struct.

 ### Component Properties
 Component properties are defined per hardware component.
-A ComponentProperties struct is a struct of named Component Properties.Each Component Property is a struct with 5 fields:
+A ComponentProperties obj has a single attribute - Data - which is a struct of named Component Properties.Each Component Property is a struct with 5 fields:
 |Field          |Required   |Description|
 |-----          |-----      |-----|
 |default        |required   |Default value for the field|